Bassel-T/CSCE_432_632_Project/README.md

 ## Overview

 This application was created for Texas A&M University, CSCE 432-500 and CSCE 632-600 in Spring 2025.
-The application aims to create an environment through which people can remind their loved ones—targeted at people with dementia—to perform their daily tasks.
+The application aims to create an environment through which people can remind their friends or family to perform their daily tasks.
 We allow users to enter groups as a sender or a receiver, then allow senders to record and send videos to a receiver.
 The goal is to make the interface as simple as possible so the application remains easy to use by everyone.
 This assists those with dementia, who often have memory troubles and difficulty learning new technologies.

 ## Requirements